 Wondering how to prepare your car for summer?
 The season’s warm weather can be hard on your ride, placing stress on everything from its air conditioner to its battery.

 Fortunately, there are steps you can take to help your vehicle cruise through the heat without breaking a sweat.
 Read on to learn how to get your car ready for the dog days of summer.
-The tasks listed below are easy to tackle and can be completed in just a few minutes.
+The tasks listed below are easy to tackle yourself or by your local NAPA AutoCare and can be completed in just a few minutes.

 Your car’s air conditioning system takes a beating during the summer, working tirelessly to keep you and your passengers fresh and cool.
 Don’t wait until a sweltering day to learn that it’s not working properly.
 Give it a test run before summer descends to make sure it’s blowing cool air and performing as it should.
 This will allow you to perform any necessary repairs or maintenance before a heatwave hits.